Play-Cricket results user guide

 In order for the stats to pull through correctly across a season, you first need to log your player details on the site so that the stats are correctly attributed to relevant players as the season progresses.
 It isn’t necessary to list every player affiliated with the club from day one as more players can be added throughout the season, although if you have time it would be sensible to avoid potential duplication of player records.

 From this screen you can now add your players into the database.
-Hit ‘Add New Member With This Role’.
+Set the 'Role' field to Member of the Website.

 This will then give you the screen to input your player’s details.
 The minimum amount of information required is first name and surname, which is all that is required for the purposes of logging a player to then be able to input scorecards.
 Obviously you can enter more information if you wish.